AGitUser0001/userscripts/Time Control.desc.md

 - `load(loadTime: boolean = true, loadScale: boolean = true): void`:
   Saves or loads the current time and/or scale in script storage.

+- `storage`
   - `reset(resetTime: boolean = true, resetScale: boolean = true): void`:
-  Resets the time and/or scale in both page and script storage.
+    Resets the time and/or scale in script storage.

+  - `get time.now(): number`:
+    The current time in the script storage.
+  - `set time.now(value: number): void`:
+    Time is set to `value` in the storage.

+  - `get pristine(): boolean`:
+    Whether time has been modified in the storage.
+  - `set pristine(value): void`:
+    If `value` is true, syncs time to real time in storage.

+  - `get time.scale(): number`:
+    The current scale that time moves at in the storage.
+  - `set time.scale(value: number): void`:
+    When set, changes the scale of time in storage.

 - `get time.debug(): boolean`:
 - `set time.debug(value: boolean): void`: